my life 4 jesus.co.za

 Deliver me from the evil one, and all the plans and weapons, which he wields through abusers.
 Strengthen me to never fear any human being ever again, but to reverently fear and love You above all.

 From this moment forward, give me wisdom and courage to deal with every situation and abusive person according to Your Scriptural will, and the clear directions of Your Holy Spirit.
 Use all you have taught me through my ordeals to help and comfort others, and make me a blessing to those in need of Your truth and healing, so that You might be glorified through me and all the things I have suffered.

 I ask all this in the Name of Jesus Christ.

 Thank you that you always hear and answer me.

 The Way to Freedom [scroll down on the WebPage.]

 Escaping abuse: “My soul is Calm and Quiet like a weaned child”

 Apologetics in the Sub Domain

 Exposés of Political and Religious Deception in the Main Domain

-Read the valuable articles in the third website, www.freeme2.co.za
+Read the life-changing articles on the third website, www.freeme2.co.za